Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

 The suburb of Culburra Beach had a median income among taxpayers of $47,354 and an average income of $59,691 in the financial year 2023, according to ATO data aggregated by AreaSearch.
-These figures were lower than those for Regional NSW, which stood at $52,390 (median) and $65,215 (average).
-By September 2025, based on Wage Price Index growth of 8.86%, estimated incomes would be approximately $51,550 (median) and $64,980 (average).
-The 2021 Census showed that household, family, and personal incomes in Culburra Beach all fell between the 16th and 16th percentiles nationally.
-Income distribution revealed that the $800 - $1,499 bracket dominated with 27.3% of residents (803 people), contrasting with the broader area where the $1,500 - $2,999 bracket led at 29.9%.
-Housing affordability pressures were severe, with only 84.3% of income remaining, ranking at the 17th percentile.
+These figures are lower than the Regional NSW averages of $52,390 and $65,215 respectively.
+By March 2026, estimates based on a 10.32% Wage Price Index growth suggest median income will be approximately $52,241 and average income $65,851.
+The 2021 Census showed household, family and personal incomes in Culburra Beach all fell between the 16th percentile nationally.
+Income distribution revealed that 27.3% of residents (810 people) earned between $800 - $1,499, contrasting with the broader area where the $1,500 - $2,999 bracket led at 29.9%.
+Housing affordability pressures were severe in Culburra Beach, with only 84.3% of income remaining after housing costs, ranking at the 17th percentile nationally.

 Frequently Asked Questions - Income